rhasspy/rhasspy/docs/tutorials.md

 $ arecord -L
 ```

-If you see your microphone listed, installation was successful.
+If you see your microphone listed, installation was successful (something like `seeed2micvoicerec`).
+When configuring Rhasspy, set audio recording system to `arecord` and the device to `plughw:CARD=seeed2micvoicec,DEV=0`

 ### Installing Rhasspy